-Patients to be considered for MERS-CoV testing are described under the suspected case definition (above).
-Consult with the Communicable Diseases Branch, Health Protection NSW to seek advice on: which NSW laboratories can provide MERS-CoV testing; appropriate specimen type, collection and transport; and also to facilitate contact management if indicated.
+Patients to be considered for MERS-CoV testing are described under the suspected case definition (see above).
+Consult with the Communicable Diseases Branch, Health Protection NSW to seek advice on which NSW laboratories can provide MERS-CoV testing, the appropriate specimen types, collection and transport advice, and also to facilitate contact management if indicated.

 Transmission-based contact and airborne precautions must be used when collecting respiratory specimens .
 These include: